A Rescuer Needs His Own Rescue on Everest

 “At one point, I started convulsing.
 [Ben and Laura] put me in a tent and stayed up with me all night.
 I couldn’t even hold my head up, so they held it up to give me medicine.
 I was super tired, having been up for 36 hours.
 Finally, they got me down.
 It took 12 hours rather than three or four.”

 Global Rescue coordinated Rob’s evacuation from Camp 2 to Kathmandu.
-Today, he has recovered and is back home in Nebraska, working to gain back the 35 pounds he lost during his ordeal.
+Today, he has recovered and is back home in Nebraska, working to gain back the 35 pounds he lost during his life-threatening experience.

 Rob wrote in his blog: